Sean Couturier Game Preview: Flyers vs. Penguins

 Couturier Season Stats Insights

-- In 21 games this season, Couturier has a plus-minus of +4, while averaging 17:42 on the ice per game.
+- In 22 games this season, Couturier has a plus-minus rating of +4, while averaging 17:50 on the ice per game.

-- In 12 of 21 games this year, Couturier has registered a point, and three of those games included multiple points.
+- Couturier has a point in 13 games this year (out of 22), including multiple points three times.

-- Couturier has posted an assist in a game nine times this season in 21 games played, including multiple assists once.
+- Couturier has an assist in 10 of 22 games this season, with multiple assists in one of them.

-- Couturier's implied probability to go over his point total is 57.1% based on the odds.
+- Couturier has an implied probability of 59.8% to exceed his point total based on the odds.

-- Given his moneyline odds, Couturier has an implied probability of 41.7% of going over his assist prop bet.
+- There is an implied probability of 42.6% of Couturier going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.